dotBunny/VSCode/README.md

 Once the VSCode files are in place, simply navigate your way to the `Assets | VS Code` menu and select the `Enable Integration` option.
 A check mark will appear beside the option, indicating that its active.

 That's it!
 Your ready to go!

+## Platform Support
+I use the plugin every day on a Mac (so it's battle tested there), and occasionally test it on a Windows VM.
+As for the recently announced Linux support, it should work just like the Mac version.
+I'll get around to installing the Linux editor sometime in the near future.

+The Windows version of Visual Studio Code currently does not support debugging Mono, and will just throw a warning if you try to do it.
+The "Code" team is aware of this limitation, and we'll leave it at that.